BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 ### 3.2.
 Containers
-Containers are a type of GUI element that is not directly visible by the user of the software.
+Containers are a type of UI element that is not directly visible by the user of the software.
 Their task is to spatially arrange widgets inside the window.
-In GTK, they are known as containers, in Qt, they are known as layouts.
+In GTKmm, they are known as containers, in Qt, they are known as layouts.

-One important detail about containers is that they *are* not widgets, they *contain* widgets.
-Another important detail is that their implementation needs to know about the underlying GUI toolkit for the widgets they are manipulating.
+One important detail about containers is that they *are not* widgets, they *contain* widgets.
+Another important detail is that their implementation needs to know about the underlying UI toolkit for the widgets they are manipulating.
 For example, let's say we have this container class:

 ```c++